 Status: Rare regular breeder west and north, rare casual elsewhere.
-Common regular spring, summer, and fall visitor west, uncommon elsewhere.
-Common regular winter visitor west, uncommon central, rare elsewhere.
+Common regular spring, summer, fall, and winter visitor west, uncommon elsewhere.

 Documentation: Specimen: benti (= pusilla) UNSM ZM7187, winter 1886 Fairbury, Jefferson Co.